 - (a) Adequate Protection Payments to Lessors.
 Adequate protection payments to a lessor of personal property must be made by the debtor directly to the lessor if the debtor's plan so provides.
 If the debtor's plan provides for the lease payments to be made by the trustee, the debtor's plan payments must be made timely so that the trustee may begin prompt distribution. - (b) Adequate Protection Payments to Secured Creditors.
 Pre-confirmation adequate protection payments to a secured creditor must be made by the debtor directly to the secured creditor if the debtor's plan so provides.
 If the plan does not so provide, the adequate protection payments must be paid to the trustee and not directly to the secured creditor.
-The adequate protection payments must be made timely so that the trustee may begin prompt distribution. - (c) Creditor Identification.
-The debtor's plan must separately identify by creditor name, address, account number, and monthly payment amount each creditor entitled to receive adequate protection payments. - (d) Adequate Protection Payment Distribution.
+The adequate protection payments must be made timely so that the trustee may begin prompt distribution.

+(c) Creditor Identification.
+The debtor's plan must separately identify by creditor name, address, account number, and monthly payment amount each creditor entitled to receive adequate protection payments.

+(d) Adequate Protection Payment Distribution.
 The trustee will distribute preconfirmation adequate protection payments to any creditor identified in the plan as receiving payments from trustee and for which a proof of claim has been filed, less the trustee's statutory compensation and expenses, as soon as practicable after receipt of said payment from the debtor.

-Rule 3015-5 Entry of Chapter 13 Discharge.
+Rule 3015-5 Entry of Chapter 12 and 13 Pre-Discharge Certifications.

-A Chapter 13 discharge will not be entered unless the debtor has filed, after the completion of plan payments, the Chapter 13 Debtor's Certifications Regarding Domestic Support Obligations and Section 522(q) (Official Form 2830) and has completed an instructional course concerning personal financial management described in 11 U.S.C. § 111 and § 1328(g)(1), and either the debtor or the course provider has filed a Certification About a Financial Management Course (Official Form 423)).
+A Chapter 13 discharge will not be entered unless, after the completion of plan payments, the debtor has filed, after the completion of plan payments, the the appropriate Chapter 13 Debtor's a Certifications Regarding Domestic Support Obligations and Section 522(q) (Official Form 2830 for Chapter 13 cases and L.B.F.
+3015-6 for Chapter 12 cases) and has completed an instructional course concerning personal financial management described in 11 U.S.C. § 111 and § 1328(g)(1), and either the debtor or the course provider has filed a Certification About a Financial Management Course (Official Form 423)).